opencast/opencast/docs/guides/developer/docs/api/events-api.md

 __Response__

 `200 (OK)`: A (potentially empty) list of events is returned.
-The list is represented as JSON array where each element is a JSON objects with the following fields:
+The list is represented as JSON array where each element is a JSON object with the following fields:

 Field                | Type                                 | Description
 :--------------------|:-------------------------------------|:-----------